Steward

 A pile of invoices proves spending.
 A maintenance history explains whether critical systems were cared for and whether costs point to normal upkeep or deferred problems.

-The most useful packet sections
+The most useful report sections

 The open review section matters because it is more credible to name missing data than to hide uncertainty.